frida/frida-website/_i18n/en/_docs/hacking.md

 prebuilt for the host OS and architecture.
 As we're porting to a new architecture we will have to build these dependencies by hand.
 But first, we need to update the build recipe to support this new architecture.
-Because most of the dependencies make use of autotools this requires almost no changes at all; we just need to add the V8-specific bits as it uses a custom build system.
+Because most of the dependencies make use of Meson this requires almost no changes at all; we just need to add the V8-specific bits as it uses a custom build system.
 Go update them [here](https://github.com/frida/frida/blob/e23516d9d027c35cedc9c3497dde774f0acfce1a/Makefile.sdk.mk#L271-L286).